 Army Veteran – A Way of Life that many will never experience, and too many forget how precious it is.

 Navy Veteran – Because I know of veterans who sacrificed it all, I believe in the American Flag.
-However, I do fight the bad decisions that others may make that affects our men and women in uniform wearing the American flag.
-Like we walk in our faith, we must remain vigilant in honoring what America stands for or once stood for… we still have freedom of religion and not Sharia like laws.
+However, I do fight the bad decisions that others may make that affect our men and women in uniform wearing the American flag.
+Like we walk in our faith, we must remain vigilant in honoring what America stands for or once stood for… we still have freedom of religion and not Sharia-like laws.

 Can you imagine the feeling the Marines had placing the flag upon that mount so long ago?